Takaovi/BatchStealer/README.md

 # Future

-* More features might come when I am bored.
+* More features might come if I am bored.
 * Pull requests are welcome!

 # Legal